george-kirby/concrete-backend-nodejs/README.md

 **INTRO**

 A NodeJS backend for the Concrete app.
-Built using Express for handling routes.
+Built using Express for handling routes, and MongoDB for database.

-Works with concrete-frontent (built in React).
+Works with concrete-frontend (built in React).

+**KEY DEPENDENCIES**

+express - deals with routes
+mongoose - connects to MongoDB database morgan - console-logs request info (tytpe, path, status code etc) body-parser - parses JSON expressValidator - validates inputs cors - helps with CORS

 **REFERENCE**